Matyas-Pilz/repainter/README.md

 * C - (color)wallmounted - green
 * D - (color)degrotate - yellow

+* Zerotator, Zerorepainter - sets some bits of node.param2 to 0 (default color or default rotation)

 This mod does not include any palette, it uses palettes specified for each node.

 Crafting actually supported for Mineclonia and Minetest game based games